Tetrahedron in Bottrop

-The Tetrahedron in Bottrop (German: Bottrop Tetraeder or officially Haldenereignis Emscherblick) is a walkable steel structure in the form of a tetrahedron with a side length of 60m, resting on four 9m tall concrete pillars.
+The Tetrahedron in Bottrop (German: Bottrop Tetraeder, or, officially, Haldenereignis Emscherblick) is a walkable steel structure in the form of a tetrahedron with a side length of sixty metres, resting on four nine-metre-tall concrete pillars.
 It is located in Bottrop, Germany, on top of the mine dump Halde Beckstraße and serves as the town's landmark.
 It was opened on German Unity Day 3 October 1995.
-Tetrahedron is one of several Halden sculptures in the Ruhrgebiet region located atop slag piles, remnants of the region's industrial era.
+The Tetrahedron is one of several Halden sculptures in the Ruhrgebiet region located atop slag piles, remnants of the region's industrial era.

 The design is reminiscent of the Sierpinski tetrix: placing four half-size tetrahedra corner to corner and adding an octahedron in the middle, a full-size tetrahedron is formed; this process can be repeated recursively to form larger and larger tetrahedra.